amplication/docs/docs/tutorials/angular-todos/step-004.md

 ## Step 4 - Login

 1. With the authentication component created we just need to show it to users.
-Start by adding a `user` property to the `AppComponent` in `web/src/app/app.component.ts` like :
+Start by adding a `user` property to the `AppComponent` in `web/src/app/app.component.ts` like:

    ```diff
    export class AppComponent {